exploratory-io/book/analytics/t_test.md

     If the difference to detect is not specified, the actual difference from the data is used instead.
   * Number of Rows - Total number of rows used for the test.
   * Number of Rows for... - Number of rows for each value of the explanatory variable.

+### "Prob.
+Distribution" View
+"Prob.
+Distribution" View displays probability distribution of the test statistic (t value) under the null hypothesis, and where the test statistic for the performed test is placed in the distribution.

 ### "Difference" View
 "Difference" View displays error bar chart of the difference between the means of the 2 categories with 95% confidence interval.
 If the confidence interval includes 0, the difference is statistically insignificant.